KonanM/small_vector/README.md

 - Constructing the `sbo::small_vector` is more expensive than (default) constructing `std::vector` or `llvm_smalvec::SmallVector`, because we introduce the overhead of having to call `.reserve()` (2ns vs. 10ns).
 - The speed difference against other small vector implementations can be explained by this overhead
-- `sbo::small_vector` is faster when the small buffer is active, because we save the initial allocation
+- `sbo::small_vector` is faster than `std::vector` when the small buffer is active, because we save the initial allocation
 - When the small buffer is not active the performance is nearly identical, because our allocator only performs very cheap operations compared to an allocation.
 - For some use cases the better cache locality of `sbo::small_vector` can make a (small) difference (compared against a vector with it's size reserved)
 - Since most of the timing gains can be achieved by saving the the initial dynamic allocation of `std::vector`, I don't think `small_vector` is worth it for types that need a dynamic allocation.
 - It's seems to be easier for some compilers to completely optimize

-So best use it for non allocating types where you (on average) only have a few elements.
+tldr: Don't use this implementation if you need the last bit of performance, a custom `small_vector` is cheaper to construct.
+Use it when simplicity, correctness and exception safety matter.

 ## Usage
 There are three very easy options: